SummaryRead the full fact sheet

 Food and growth

-One third of parents worry that their child isn’t eating enough.
+Up to half of all parents are worried that their child isn’t eating enough.
 Unless they are ill, a young child will never voluntarily starve themselves.

 Parents who feel worried about their child’s eating habits may try to force or cajole their child into eating their meals.
 If your child resists, mealtimes can become stressful.
 Try to avoid food becoming a power struggle.